ZapriteApp/zaprite-for-woocommerce/readme.md

 ### With Docker

-To develop locally, you can run wordpress locally with docker.
-This will run wordpress on port 8000 with debugging enabled.
-It will also mount your local `./zaprite-payment-gateway` directly in the wordpress `plugins` directory so that you can edit and see the result of your changes directly in wordpress.
+To develop locally, you can run WordPress locally with docker.
+This will run WordPress on port 8000 with debugging enabled.
+It will also mount your local `./zaprite-payment-gateway` directly in the WordPress `plugins` directory so that you can edit and see the result of your changes directly in WordPress.

 First, you'll need to run the docker containers: